Growth chartHeight and weight chart

 WHAT GROWTH CHARTS MEASURE

-Your child's health care provider will measure the following during each well-child visit:
+Your child's provider will measure the following during each well-child visit:

 Beginning at age 2, a child's body mass index (BMI) can be calculated.
 Height and weight are used to figure out the BMI.
 A BMI measurement can estimate a child's body fat.